Binance Market Update (2022-06-30)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NMR, PROM, and REQ, up by 144%, 82%, and 57%, respectively.
+Market outperformers include NMR, UFT, and AMP, up by 86%, 66%, and 63%, respectively.

 Top stories of the day: